Planning for the introduction of IHT on pension assets

 There is a question as to whether doing so will help to reduce the IHT rate on the remaining estate to 36%, as is the case currently if 10% of an estate is left to charity.
 This is yet to be confirmed.

-As we await more information about the proposed changes to IHT and pensions, we believe these changes will impact how individuals prioritise their assets for retirement.
-Pension funds are expected to take on a more significant role in fulfilling retirement needs, while other assets may be increasingly viewed in the context of IHT and legacy planning.
+We are already seeing these legislative changes leading to individuals taking a different approach over how they draw on their various assets in retirement.
+Pension funds will, for most, take on a more significant role in fulfilling retirement needs, while other assets may be increasingly viewed in the context of IHT and legacy planning.

-For those who do not need to rely on their lifetime savings, perhaps due to Defined Benefit (DB) pensions or continued company interests, there are a range of ways for us to look to avoid the punitive double and triple taxation scenarios and create better outcomes for future beneficiaries.
+For those who do not need to rely on their lifetime savings, perhaps due to Defined Benefit (DB) pensions, continued company interests, or simply the size of their wealth relative to their needs, there are a range of ways for us to look to avoid the punitive double and triple taxation scenarios and create better outcomes for future beneficiaries.

 Ultimately, whilst the headline double or triple taxation risk looks significant, we are confident that, with good financial planning, individuals can balance their needs with their desire to maximise the value they pass on to their families.